BurnP3/BurnP3Plus/_scenarios/seciton4.md

 **Datasheet internal name:** burnP3Plus_OutputOptionsSpatial

-The **Spatial** datasheet can be found under the **Output Options** tab and provides the option to select which spatial outputs to generate.
+The **Spatial** datasheet can be found under the **Output Options** node and provides the option to select which spatial outputs to generate.

 ### **Burn Probability Map**